 - 5. Ideally, create space around the plant and stand your terrarium in a light position but not in direct sunlight.

 Here at Perrywood we have a lovely range of ready-made terrariums and all the materials you will need to create your own at home, you’ll find these on display in our houseplants department.
+You can also watch our video to give you more of a helping hand.

 Images courtesy of GAP Photos Ltd.